IlyaStor/grant-framework/rubic_exchange.md

  ## Team

  Team members of the project can be seen by users on right on the website by following relevant for that matter page.
 Team in not undoxxed.
-Additional info potentially can be presented by according to proper request.
+Additional info potentially can be presented by proper request.

 ## Team members

    Rubic’s team is international and is mainly based in Eastern Europe, Germany, and the USA.

    - **Founders:** Vladimir Tikhomirov, Alexandra Korneva
    - Eugene Korol
    - Kirill Kuzmin